CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 8.1.sec=High-{_risk} {_AI_systems} shall comply with the requirements laid down in this Section, taking into account their {_intended_purpose} as well as the generally acknowledged state of the art on AI and AI-related technologies.
 The {_risk} management system referred to in Article {Article.9.Xnum} shall be taken into account when ensuring compliance with those requirements.

-8.2.sec=Where a product contains an {_AI_system}, to which the requirements of this Regulation as well as requirements of the Union harmonisation legislation listed in Section A of Annex I apply, {_providers} shall be responsible for ensuring that their product is fully compliant with all applicable requirements under applicable Union harmonisation legislation.
-In ensuring the compliance of high-{_risk} {_AI_systems} referred to in paragraph 1 with the requirements set out in this Section, and in order to ensure consistency, avoid duplication and minimise additional burdens, {_providers} shall have a choice of integrating, as appropriate, the necessary testing and reporting processes, information and documentation they provide with regard to their product into documentation and procedures that already exist and are required under the Union harmonisation legislation listed in Section A of Annex I.
+8.2.sec=Where a product contains an {_AI_system}, to which the requirements of this Regulation as well as requirements of the Union harmonisation legislation listed in Section A of Annex {Annex.I.Xnum} apply, {_providers} shall be responsible for ensuring that their product is fully compliant with all applicable requirements under applicable Union harmonisation legislation.
+In ensuring the compliance of high-{_risk} {_AI_systems} referred to in paragraph 1 with the requirements set out in this Section, and in order to ensure consistency, avoid duplication and minimise additional burdens, {_providers} shall have a choice of integrating, as appropriate, the necessary testing and reporting processes, information and documentation they provide with regard to their product into documentation and procedures that already exist and are required under the Union harmonisation legislation listed in Section A of Annex {Annex.I.Xnum}.

 8.=[G/Z/ol/s2]